TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **4.2 Giving You Relevant Search Results and Recommended Jobs**

 In order to optimize our services, products and features for you, Indeed may use your previous search and browsing history (e.g. the jobs you click on), or application materials and answers to screener questions, to identify you and determine relevant search results and provide you with recommended jobs or reach out to you about jobs you may be interested in.
 We may also use demographic and/or profile data to tailor your experience on the Site, to show you content that Indeed thinks you may be interested in, and display content according to your preferences.
+Indeed may return different results for the same search query and has full discretion with respect to the job listings it presents in response to any particular search.

 **4.3 Your Contact Information**